-Land East of Rolls-Royce
+Land East of Rolls Royce

 - 10.88.
-This policy provides a framework to support the proposed extension to the home of Rolls-Royce, which is crucial to its long term viability continued expansion and long-term viability of Rolls Royce Motor Cars.
-The future shape of low-volume, high-value automotive production is dynamic and the industry must be able to respond to evolving requirements remain responsive to known, unpredicted needs and economic conditions, both known and unknown.
-The policy is essential to provide Rolls-Royce with certainty that the manufacturing plant could continue to expand production from the current 56,000 units per year.
-This necessitates will require an increase in manufacturing space, associated logistics operations and space for other uses.
-Because of uncertainty around the timing of growth when preparing this Local Plan, The requirements cannot be precisely specified at the current time so the policy is based on safeguarding the land for future needs. - 10.89.
-Since the site first became operational, Rolls-Royce has seen strong sales growth worldwide.
-Employee numbers and the scale of vehicle production on the site have grown significantly.
-The number of vehicles produced has increased from an output of less than 1,000 to around 65,000 vehicles per annum, in response to increased demand and expanding export markets.
+This policy provides a framework to support the continued expansion and long-term viability of Rolls Royce Motor Cars.
+The future shape of low volume, high value automotive production is dynamic and the industry must remain responsive to known, unpredicted needs and economic conditions.
+The policy is essential to provide Rolls Royce with certainty that the manufacturing plant could continue to expand production from the current 5,000 units per year.
+This will require an increase in manufacturing space, associated logistics operations and space for other uses.
+The requirements cannot be precisely specified at the current time so the policy is based on safeguarding the land for future needs. - 10.89.
+Since the site first became operational, Rolls Royce has seen strong sales growth worldwide.
+Employee numbers and the scale of vehicle production on the site have grown.
+The number of vehicles produced has increased from an output of less than 1,000 to around 5,000 vehicles per annum, in response to increased demand and expanding export markets.
 More than 90% of the vehicles produced are exported. - 10.90.
-Some 2,5000 people are employed on site, including Rolls-Royce employees, contractors, agency workers, interns and students.
+Some 2,000 people are employed on site, including Rolls Royce employees, contractors, agency workers, interns and students.
 Around 75% live within 15 miles of the plant.
-In partnership with several local colleges in the Higher Education sector in West Sussex, Rolls-Royce has established a highly successful Apprenticeship Programme.
-Since the launch of the programme in September 2006, the numbers joining the scheme hasve steadily increased.
-Rolls-Royce Motor Cars (RRMC) seeks to nurture future talent by offering almost 100 students from across the globe a 13-month paid internship across all areas of the business, including assembly, interior surface, interior trim, quality management, commercial and administrative roles.
-There are around 100 active apprentices at RRMC at any given time, who are offered full time roles in the company upon successful completion of the programme.
+In partnership with several local colleges in the Higher Education sector in West Sussex, Rolls Royce has established a highly successful Apprenticeship Programme.
+Since the launch of the programme in September 2006, the numbers joining the scheme have steadily increased.
 The apprenticeship lasts for up to four years and around 100 people have joined the company as a result; a number of former apprentices have subsequently progressed into leadership roles. - 10.91.
-It is clear that potential further growth expansion of production at Rolls-Royce Motor Cars will be constrained without the availability and certainty of long-term strategic expansion land. - 10.92.
-The proposed expansion extension land is located in close proximity to the South Downs National Park and it is important that the proposed development conserves and enhances its setting by taking a landscape-led approach to the design of the new buildings.
-Furthermore, a footpath currently crosses the site and it is important that this footpath is diverted around the site so that walkers can continue to access the National Park on foot.

-10.93.
-Its should be noted that as this site is safeguarded to address a specific need, the land is not counted towards the overall Local Plan employment land requirement.
+It is clear that potential further expansion of production at Rolls Royce Motor Cars will be constrained without the availability and certainty of long-term strategic expansion land. - 10.92.
+The proposed expansion land is located in close proximity to the South Downs National Park and it is important that the proposed development conserves and enhances its setting by taking a landscape-led approach to the design of the new buildings.
+Furthermore, a footpath currently crosses the site and it is important that this footpath is diverted around the site so that walkers can continue to access the National Park on foot. - 10.93.
+Is should be noted that as this site is safeguarded to address a specific need, the land is not counted towards the overall Local Plan employment land requirement.

 10.94.
-The proposed extension expansion land is close to the South Downs National Park and it is important that the proposed development conserves and enhances its setting by taking a landscape-led approach to the design of the new buildings.
+The proposed expansion land is close to the South Downs National Park and it is important that the proposed development conserves and enhances its setting by taking a landscape-led approach to the design of the new buildings.